afterschoolkido/Gallery2_AOSP_AndroidStudio_Version/README.md

 # AOSP-Gallery2-Android-Studio-Version
-a AOSP Gallery2 for Android Studio,based on Android 8.1
+an AOSP Gallery2 for Android Studio,based on Android 8.1

 中文: